TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/_index.md

     weight: 707
 ---

-Yugabyte Platform can create a YugabyteDB universe with many instances (VMs, pods, machines, etc., provided by IaaS), logically grouped together to form one logical distributed database.
+ZNbase Platform can create a ZNbaseDB universe with many instances (VMs, pods, machines, etc., provided by IaaS), logically grouped together to form one logical distributed database.
 Each universe includes one or more clusters.
 A universe is comprised of one primary cluster and, optionally, one or more read replica clusters.
 All instances belonging to a cluster run on the same type of cloud provider instance type.

 <div class="row">